-There’s at least some evidence that doses of 400 mg per day of American Ginseng may reduce both the risk of catching the cold as well as reducing the severity of symptoms.
+There’s some conflicting evidence that doses of 400 mg per day of American Ginseng may reduce both the risk of catching a cold as well as reducing the severity of symptoms.

 Though not particularly well studied compared to some of the other herbal options, there was a fairly recent study that found astragulus was beneficial in improving symptoms of rhinorrhea in patients with seasonal allergic rhinitis .